icaew-digital-archive/handbook/docs/admin-guides/web-archiving/converting-warc-to-wacz.md

         wacz create ./combined/combined.warc.gz -o ./combined/combined.wacz --text --detect-pages

     Before running the previous command, create a new Python virtual environment with `python3 -m venv venv` and then activating it with `. ./venv/bin/activate` as usual.
-Then install the library with `pip install py-wacz`.
+Then install the library with `pip install wacz`.

     The `--text` and `--detect-pages` allows for full-text search capability when viewed with webrecorder playback software.